Celina de Sola

-Celina de Sola (born November 5, 1976, in El Salvador) is a Salvadoran humanitarian worker and public health expert.
-She is the Co-founder and Vice President of programs at Glasswing International, a non-profit international organization headquartered in San Salvador and New York City.
+Celina de Sola is a Salvadoran humanitarian worker and public health expert.
+She is the co-founder and Vice President of programs at Glasswing International, a non-profit international organization headquartered in San Salvador and New York City.

 Education

 De Sola received a Bachelor of Arts degree and a Master of Social Work (M.S.W.) from the University of Pennsylvania.
 She also received a Master of Public Health (M.P.H.) from Harvard University.

 Career

 Early in her career, de Sola worked as a consultant for organizations including the Population Council, URC, and Family Foundation Schools.
 She was also a crisis interventionist for Latino immigrants in the United States.
-As Director of emergency response for AmeriCares, de Sola led responses to humanitarian crises including Liberia, Darfur, Afghanistan, Iraq, as well as the tsunami in Indonesia.

 Glasswing International

-After a long career in humanitarian responses and implementation of international public health programs, de Sola decided to return to El Salvador.
-She had interest in applying her international experience to transform vulnerable communities.
-Then in 2007, together with her brother Diego and husband Ken Baker, she co-founded Glasswing International, a non-profit organization in Latin America, the Caribbean and NYC.
-Its mission is to address the root causes of poverty and violence through public education, public health and community empowerment in San Salvador, El Salvador.
-As the organization's Vice President of programs, de Solas designs and implements community-based initiatives that bring institutions and people together through joint action.
+In 2007, together with her brother Diego and husband Ken Baker, she co-founded Glasswing International, a non-profit organization in Latin America, the Caribbean and NYC.
+Its mission is to address the root causes of poverty and violence through public education, public health and community empowerment in San Salvador.